 - If you are unsure whether you have registered yourself in the past, you can check by calling +420 542 174 307 or +420 542 174 310 or by email at firstname.lastname@example.org.
 They will be able to look up your details in the registry or cross-check with the Foreign Police registry.

 Once registered, you can pay:

 - B) by transfer to the bank account number 111220022/0800.
 As the payment’s identification symbol (variabilní symbol), use your identification number (issued by the Czech Immigration office as rodné číslo) or your date of birth (in the format ddmmyyyy); or

 - C) in cash on Šumavská 33, building A, 9th floor. (not recommended)

-With the exception of children up to 3 years of age (cannot reach 4 in 2021) and seniors over 70 years of age (have to reach 70 in 2021) – they don’t pay.
+With the exception of children up to 3 years of age (cannot reach 4 in the current year) and seniors over 70 years of age (have to reach 70 in the current year) – they don’t pay.